dontlaugh/packer-plugin-cue/README.md

 * String and number types are written as a single-line file to `dest`
 * Struct types must be given a `serialize` config, one of "json", "yaml", or "toml".
-The entire struct will be serialized in tha format.
+The entire struct will be serialized in that format.

 A quick example of a struct rendered to yaml